Activity

 Essential Perl 6

-As most of you probably know, unless you’re one of the people who came here via a link from java.net, I write a summary every week of the ongoing developments on the Perl 6 development mailing lists.
+As most of you probably know, unless you came here via a link from java.net, I write a summary every week of the ongoing developments on the Perl 6 development mailing lists.
 Which means, if nothing else, that my review of Perl 6 Essentials by Randal, Sugalski & Tötsch might be just a little partial.

 • 0 likes